pixslx/kzed/README.md

 **PartitionedDataSet** - enables zOS PDS creation and upload of its members.
 The Members can be defined in the resource itself much like a data in ConfigMap or Secret can be defined.

+**SequentialDataSet** - enables zOS sequential data set creation and upload of its data.
+Data can be defined in the resource itself much like a data in ConfigMap or Secret can be defined.

 ## Getting Started

 ### Prerequisites